Learning Branching Heuristics for Propositional Model Counting: Abstract

 \section{Abstract}

-Propositional model counting or \#SAT is the problem of computing the number of satisfying assignments of a Boolean formula and many discrete probabilistic inference problems can be translated into a model counting problem to be solved by \#SAT solvers.
-Generic ``exact'' \#SAT solvers, however, are often not scalable to industrial-level instances.
-In this paper, we present \neurosharp, an approach for learning branching heuristics for exact \#SAT solvers via evolution strategies (ES) to reduce the number of branching steps the solver takes to solve an instance.
-We experimentally show that our approach not only reduces the step count on similarly distributed held-out instances but it also generalizes to much larger instances from the same problem family.
-The gap between the learned and the vanilla solver on larger instances is sometimes so wide that the learned solver can even overcome the run time overhead of querying the model and beat the vanilla in wall-clock time by orders of magnitude.\chapternote{ \textsuperscript{*} Equal contribution (correspondence to <\texttt{pashootan@cs.toronto.edu}>).}
+Propositional model counting, or \#SAT, is the problem of computing the number of satisfying assignments of a Boolean formula.
+Many problems from different application areas, including many discrete probabilistic inference problems, can be translated into model counting problems to be solved by \#SAT solvers.
+Exact \#SAT solvers, however, are often not scalable to industrial size instances.
+In this paper, we present \neurosharp, an approach for learning branching heuristics to improve the performance of exact \#SAT solvers on instances from a given family of problems.
+We experimentally show that our method reduces the step count on similarly distributed held-out instances and generalizes to much larger instances from the same problem family.
+It is able to achieve these results on a number of different problem families having very different structures.
+In addition to step count improvements, \neurosharp can also achieve orders of magnitude wall-clock speedups over the vanilla solver on larger instances in some problem families, despite the runtime overhead of querying the model.